 Summit County Educational Service Center Qualifies for Auditor of State Award with Distinction

 Columbus – A recent financial audit of the Summit County Educational Service Center by Auditor of State Dave Yost’s office has returned a clean audit report.
-The center’s excellent record keeping has qualified it for the Auditor of State Award with Distinction.
+The ESC’s excellent record keeping has qualified it for the Auditor of State Award with Distinction.

 - The entity must file timely financial reports with the Auditor of State’s office in the form of a CAFR (Comprehensive Annual Financial Report);